• Skip to primary navigation

 If you are looking for blenders that can make ginger and garlic paste at home, then Vitamix is one of the best blenders.
 I have been making ginger garlic paste at home for years using Vitamix and it makes the entire process very easy.

 Select some fresh ginger from the store, you may want to avoid dry ginger.
-Thoroughly rinse it with water and let it dry.

-ginger garlic paste
+Instructions for ginger paste

 5 Day Guide: